 Our Board of Directors

-Our Board of Directors is comprised of eight employee representatives, one retired employee, and four independent directors.
-Employee members are John Abel, Christopher Chapman, Jack Davidson, Rich Pearce, Steve Singiser, Nanette Stevens, George von Trapp and Jane Waysville.
+Our Board of Directors is comprised of seven employee representatives, one retired employee, and four independent directors.
+Employee members are John Abel, Christopher Chapman, Jack Davidson, Steve Singiser, Nanette Stevens, George von Trapp, Jane Waysville, and Rich Pearce, retired.

 Our independent directors: